 (Short silence) Cyrene was a Roman province in present day Libya which contained a high percentage of Jews.
 Simon could have been a Jew from there on pilgrimage to Jerusalem.
 In any case, the Roman authorities who had the power to press people into service, forced him to carry the cross.
 Mark, the earliest record, tells us Simon was the father of Alexander and Rufus.
 The only point of adding such a tiny detail of course is that they would have been known to the readers of his Gospel.
-When they were young their father had come home and told them what he had been forced to do that day.
-Perhaps that started a train of thought which eventually led to them becoming Christians, followers of Jesus.
+When they were young their father had come home one day and told them what he had been forced to do.
+Perhaps he recounted how Jesus had looked at him, how he had put his hand on his arm in a reassuring way.
+How he was helping Jesus carry to cross but the look and the gesture had somehow said that he himself was being helped.
+Perhaps that started a train of thought which eventually led to Alexander and Rufus becoming Christians, followers of Jesus.
 Luke, in his account, adds a tiny detail, which makes a telling point.
 He says that Simon carrying the cross walked behind Jesus.
 It would have brought to mind the words of Jesus.
 "If anyone would be a follower of mine, he must daily take up his cross and follow me".
 The church has sometimes been called the extension of the incarnation.
 The work of God in Christ goes on in and through us, as we take up the cross and follow.
 Perhaps we have particular crosses to bear, as the saying goes.
-But at the heart of this is leaving self behind to keep close to Christ serving him in and through the love of others.
-From one point of view this is a daily struggle, but it is also a joy, for it is to enter into the delight of the life of God
+But at the heart of this is leaving self behind by keeping close to Christ and serving him in and through others.
+In the duties and delights of everyday hearing the call of Christ himself.
+From one point of view it is a daily struggle to leave self behind and keep close to Christ but it is also our true happiness, for it is to enter into the life and joy of God